Editorial

-We've visited over 200 cocktail bars across Europe, and the winner is clear: London dominates the continent.
+Across more than two hundred cocktail rooms surveyed for this guide, the winner is clear: London dominates the continent.
 It's not even close.
-The British capital has built something we haven't seen in Paris, Barcelona, or Amsterdam—a truly world-class scene that competes with New York on depth, innovation, and consistency.
+The British capital has built something Paris, Barcelona and Amsterdam have not matched, a truly world-class scene that competes with New York on depth, innovation and consistency.

-This ranking covers the six European cities with the best cocktail culture.
-We assessed bar density, technique quality, ingredient sourcing, the ability to execute classics flawlessly, and what happens when you sit at the bar.
+This ranking covers the European cities with the best cocktail culture, weighing bar density, technique, ingredient sourcing, the ability to execute classics flawlessly, and the bartender's pedigree.
+Each venue below was checked against its own listings, review patterns and published guides, and cut if it could not be confirmed open.
 We didn't count tiki bars or theme venues.
 This is about serious cocktail craftsmanship, the places where bartenders know the difference between muddling and bruising, and where you can taste why the spirit choice matters.

 The bartenders are trained to an American standard.
 Most have worked New York seasons or interned at the best bars globally.
-The spirits selection is extraordinary—access to bottles you can't get in the US because London is still the world's trading capital for luxury goods.
+The spirits selection is extraordinary, with access to bottles you cannot get in the US because London is still the world's trading capital for luxury goods.
 The ability to execute everything from a perfect Negroni to a house punch is non-negotiable.

 A Negroni here costs £12-14.
 A bottle of wine runs £35-70.
 Quality is consistent from the first round to the twelfth.
 We recommend starting in Soho, then moving east to Shoreditch, then south to Bermondsey when you've earned your second wind.